openhab/openhab-js/README.md

 ### Require

-Scripts may include standard NPM based libraries by using CommonJS require.
+Scripts may include standard NPM based libraries by using CommonJS `require`.
-The library search path will look in `automation/js/node_modules` in the user configuration directory.
+The library search will look in the path `automation/js/node_modules` in the user configuration directory.

 ### Console

-The JSScripting binding supports the standard `console` object for logging.
+The JS Scripting binding supports the standard `console` object for logging.
 Script debug logging is enabled by default at the `INFO` level, but can be configured using the [console logging]({{base}}/administration/logging.html) commands.

 ```text